SwitchDreams/rest-api-generator/README.md

 This command will create:

 - **Model and Migration**: Using rails default model generator
-- **Controller**: A controller with index,show,create,update and destroy methods.
+- **Controller**: A controller that implementes CRUD by inheritance of `RestApiGenerator::ResourceController`, or you can use eject option for create a controller that implements index, show, create, update and destroy methods.
 - **Specs for the created controller**
 - **Factory bot factory for created model**
 - **Routes**: with rails resources